NCH-Motion-Laboratory/configdot/README.md

     config.food.calories

-The output is a Python dict:
+The output is a normal Python dict:

     {'Apple': 50, 'Banana': 100}